anthony-mills/raspberrypi-carputer/README.md

 This will force the service to read a static GPS json object from the www/php/data/gps_data.json file.
 By changing the location values in this file a specific location, altitude or speed can be spoofed to test functionality.

+# Trip Data Log

+By default the system will log a data point about the cars location data ( speed, location , altitutude ) every 60 seconds during a trip to a JSON object that persists using the HTML5 local storage API.
+This allows for the calculation of average speeds etc along with being able to map the trip using Google maps.

+The data never leaves the local system but at the end of a trip you may want to delete the data associated with a trip due to privacy reasons.
+To achieve this simply select the "Reset Tripmeter" option on the Tripmeter page to delete the data under the trip_data key.
+In another use case a button has now also been added to the Trip Meter page that will download the trip_data JSON object as a file to the system for later analysis / testing / debugging.

 # Credits

 This project makes the use of a number of third party Open Source libraries.
 You are all fantastic!
 Thank you for all your hardwork its much appreciated!